Vadiom/WebDevResources/resource.md

 # Resource's for Web Devolopers

 ### Things I have learned and found along the way that helped.
 Open and visit links at your own risk.
-There is no promotional or
+The links are in no particular order.
+The links do not representate promotional of any specific site or product.

 # Introduction to the Internet